 The objective of strengthening our communities has remained a constant from the time of the “settlement houses” of the early 20th century to today and has often revolved around individual and community sustenance related to education, environment and food.
 While reconnecting our youth to these time-honored practices, we are, at the same time, developing new stewards for Earth.

-We offer consulting and planning services to assist schools and community organizations in implementing their own school gardens.
+We offer consulting and planning services to assist schools and community organizations, whether secular or faith-based, in implementing their own gardens.
 Modules may include:

 - Seasonal Cycles & Garden Space

 - Soil Preparation & Compost

 - Care & Feeding